terwer/siyuan-plugin-publisher/README.md

 - Added support for general releases with fine-grained configuration
 - Close the pop-up window after setting to cancel the reload and improve the experience
 - Fixed the issue that icons did not load when rebooting
-- Compatible with servo browsers
-- Urgently fix the error problem that may be caused by the first opening
 - Support for Yuque, Cnblogs, Metaweblog, Typecho, WordPress

 ## Compatibility of Origin notes